readium/lcp-specs/releases/lcp/index.md

 In order to deliver a Publication to a User with specific rights and restrictions, a Content Provider may want to encrypt the Publication’s Resources and associate them with a specific license.

-This specification, Licensed Content Protection (LCP), defines a standard License Document and an Encryption Profile for encrypting resources in EPUB 3 Publications, expressing rights and restrictions, and for securely delivering decryption keys to Reading Systems via licenses for specific Users.

-LCP also defines a simple passphrase-based authentication method for Reading Systems to access encrypted resources and verify a license.
+This specification, Licensed Content Protection (LCP), defines a standard License Document and an Encryption Profile for encrypting resources in different publication formats (especially EPUB), and for securely delivering decryption keys to Reading Systems via licenses tailored to specific Users.
+It also defines a simple passphrase-based authentication method for Reading Systems to access encrypted resources and verify a license.

 ## 1.2.
 Terminology

 ### EPUB terms

-This specification adopts [terms defined in the EPUB 3 family of specifications](https://www.idpf.org/epub/30/spec/#sec-gloss).
+This specification adopts [terms defined in the EPUB 3 family of specifications](https://www.w3.org/publishing/epub3/epub-spec.html#sec-terminology).
 Important terms used include:

 <dl>
   <dt>Publication</dt>
-  <dd>A logical document entity consisting of a set of interrelated resources and packaged in an EPUB Container, as defined by the EPUB 3 specifications.</dd>
+  <dd>A logical document entity consisting of a set of interrelated resources, packaged in an EPUB Container.</dd>

   <dt>Publication Resource (or Resource)</dt>
   <dd>A resource that contains content or instructions that contribute to the logic and rendering of the EPUB Publication. </dd>

   <dt>Package Document</dt>
-  <dd>A Publication Resource carrying bibliographical and structural metadata about the EPUB Publication.</dd>
+  <dd>A Publication Resource carrying meta information about the EPUB Publication, provides a manifest of resources and defines the default reading order.</dd>

   <dt>EPUB Container (or Container)</dt>
-  <dd>The ZIP-based packaging and distribution format for EPUB Publications defined in [<a href="#normative-references">OCF</a>]. </dd>
+  <dd>The ZIP-based packaging and distribution format for EPUB Publications defined in [<a href="#normative-references">OCF ZIP Container</a>]. </dd>

-  <dt>User</dt>
-  <dd>An individual that consumes an EPUB Publication using an EPUB Reading System.</dd>

   <dt>EPUB Reading System (or Reading System)</dt>
-  <dd>A system that processes EPUB Publications for presentation to a User in a manner conformant with the EPUB 3 specifications.</dd>
+  <dd>A system that processes EPUB Publications for presentation to a user in a manner conformant with the EPUB 3 specification.</dd>

+  <dt>Codec</dt>
+  <dd>Codec refers to content types that have intrinsic binary format qualities, such as video and audio media types which are
+  already designed for optimum compression, or which provide optimized streaming capabilities.</dd>

+  <dt>Non-Codec</dt>
+  <dd>Non-Codec refers to content types that benefit from compression due to the nature of their internal data structure,
+  such as file formats based on character strings (for example, HTML, CSS, etc.).</dd>

 </dl>